ibm-bluemix-mobile-services/starter-ionic-mfp/platforms/ios/README.md

 ```bash
 $ ionic build
 ```
+* Replace url in config.xml with the host of the mobile foundation provisioned for you. <mfp:server runtime="mfp" url="" />

 The Bluemix Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
 To use our latest SDKs you need version 1.1.0.rc.2.